 Take in the Views at the Signature Room

 Go high in the sky at the Signature Room because the city views will take your breath away.
 Whether you are celebrating something special or just out for a date night, day or night, this is a great spot just make sure it’s not raining or cloudy.

 Go north to Montrose Harbor either with a quick bike ride or a drive, Montrose Harbor might your new hot spot to spend some time alone together in the summer.
-Far from North Avenue beach and their over crowed beaches, Montrose Harbor has a combination of the nature preserve, beach and a marina, perfect for walks along the lake.
+Far from North Avenue beach and the overcrowded beaches, Montrose Harbor has a combination of the nature preserve, beach, and a marina, perfect for walks along the lake.